vindou/cs180-team-project/ReadMe.md

 This class supports photo messaging.
 Its functionality includes editing/changing File Messages, as well as comparing two File Messages to check their equality.
 Finally, this class has a toString functionality which displays the User who sent the file message, the time the message was sent, and the content of the file message.

+Conversation.java:
+This class contains the information for every conversation in the database.
+Each conversation has a Conversation Name, which consists of the names of the Users involved in the conversation separated by an underscore, and a unique conversationID.
+The unique conversationID will make it much easier to store and find the conversations in the database.

+ConversationDatabase.java implements Database:
+The conversation database stores every message that has ever been sent by any of the Users.
+The database can return which conversations the User is involved in, as well as write all of the conversation names to a file.
+Also, given a conversation name, the database can retrieve all messages from that conversation.
+This will be helpful for implementing a search option.